 Even though a landlord might have a valid legal reason to evict a tenant, the tenant can still choose to fight the eviction.
 The tenant could have a valid legal defense, such as, the landlord failing to maintain the rental unit or the landlord retaliating against the tenant.
 This decision to fight the eviction could increase the cost of the lawsuit or increase the amount of time the tenant has to remain in the rental unit.
 Tenant Defenses to Evictions in Colorado has more information.

 After an eviction, the landlord might find that the tenant has left behind personal belongings.
 Unlike most states, the landlord is not required to contact the tenant before disposing of the property.
 (Colo.
-Rev. Stat. § 13-40-122.)
+Rev. Stat. § 13-40-122 (2022).)
 The property is considered abandoned, and the landlord can immediately dispose of it.
-If the landlord does choose to store the property until the tenant claims it, the landlord can charge the tenant the costs of the storage.
+If the landlord chooses to store the property until the tenant claims it, the landlord can charge the tenant the costs of the storage.
 However, the landlord is not liable to the tenant for any damage that may come to the property while the landlord is storing it.
-Handling a Tenant's Abandoned Property in Colorado has more information on this topic.